Help Save Energy

 Are bill-payment resources available after periods of high usage?

 - Yes.
-Please call us if you need a little flexibility or would like to set up a longer-term payment plan at 800-242-9113.
+If high usage during extreme heat or cold leads to a higher-than-normal electricity bill, please call us if you need a payment deferral or would like to set up a longer-term payment plan at 800-242-9113.

-- TXU Energy AidTM can help year-round if you ever need help with your bill.
-Call 2-1-1 or visit 211texas.org to find out about TXU Energy Aid and other programs that can help.
+- TXU Energy AidTM may be able to help if you ever need assistance with your bill.
+Call 2-1-1 or visit 211texas.org to find out about TXU Energy Aid and other Texas energy assistance programs that can help.